Home Page › Blog › Hotel Rights for Service Dogs

 ServiceDogCertifications.com

 A hotel isn’t allowed to restrict a service dog owner from amenities that other customers can access.
-For example, the restaurant areas of a hotel should be accessible to a service dog and it’s owner.
+For example, the restaurant areas of a hotel should be accessible to a service dog and its owner.
 Shopping areas and hotel grounds should also be open to service dog owners.

 Can a Hotel Charge Extra Fees for Having a Service Dog?